playlyfe/playlyfe-ruby-sdk/README.md

 It supports the `client_credentials` and `authorization code` OAuth 2.0 flows.
 For a complete API Reference checkout [Playlyfe Developers](https://dev.playlyfe.com/docs/api) for more information.

-> Note: Breaking Changes this is the new version of the sdk which uses the Playlyfe api v2 by default if you still want to use the v1 api you can do that so by passing a version key in the options when creating a client with 'v1' as the value
+> Note: Breaking Changes the API has changed a lot from the previous version.
+It doesn't use named parameters anymore.
+You have to pass in all the params accordingly.
+Like method, route, query, body.

 ex:
 ```ruby